brotherbeer/mydocument/mynum/Division.md

 ##Functions

-Set a / b to q, and a % b to r
+Set a / b to q, and a % b to r.
 If b is 0, the functions return 0, otherwise return 1
 ```C++
 int div(const number_t& a, const number_t& b, number_t& q, number_t& r);
 int div(const number_t& a, const number_t& b, number_t& q);